-SHOWMANSHIP & GROOMIN G SCORE CARD
+SHOWMANSHIP & GROOMING G SCORE CARD

-This performance class shall be judged strictly on the contestant's ability to fit and show in a halter class.
-The horse's conformation is not to be judged.
+This performance class shall be judged strictly on the contes The horse's conformation is no

 Appearance of Horse 40 points

-Α Condition &Thriftiness (15 points
+A Condition &Thriftiness (15 points

 В Grooming 1.
 Hair coat clean, well brushed 2.
 Mane, tail, foretop & wither tuft free of tangles & clean.
 It is prohibited to use any ornaments on the aforementioned.
 Mane, tail, foretop & wither tuft may be English Braided or Western banded.
 3. Hoofs trimmed properly.
-If shod, shoes must fit properly & clinches should be neat (15 points)
+If shod, shoes (15 points)

+C must fit properly & clinches should be neat (E mainta)

-С Irimming Stock-type horse manes may be roached, but foretop & tuft over wither must be left.
+С I rimming Stock-type horse manes may be roached, but foretop & tuft over wither must be left.
 Inside ears may be slipped - no penalty for not clipping.
 Long hair on jaw, legs & pasterns should be clipped.
 (5 points)

 D Tack-should be neat, clean & in good repair.
 (5 points)

 Appearance of Exhibitor 10 points

-A Clothes & person - neat & clean (5 points)
+Α Clothes & person - neat & clean (5 points)

 В Suitable clothes

 Showing Horse in the Ring 50 points

+One wing riores in the rang oo pointo

-В Leading 1.
-Enter ring leading horse at an alert walk in counterclockwise direction unless otherwise directed by the judge.
+В counterclockwise direction unless otherwise directed by the judge.
 Walk on the animal's left side, holding the lead shank in right hand, near halter.
 Remaining portion of lead is held neatly & safely in left hand.
 A tightly coiled or rolled lead shank will be considered a fault.
 Animals should lead readily at the walk or trot.
 2. After the judge has lined up the class, he/she may call on each exhibitor to move individually.
 When moving the horse, be sure the judge gets a clear, unobstructed view of the horse's action.
 Allow the horse sufficient lead so it can move freely in a straight line.
 Lead from the left side of the animal.
 To turn, stop & turn to the right around the horse.
 Posing (15 points)

 C 1.
 When posing, stand toward the front, facing the horse, but not directly in front, and always in a position where you can see the judge.
 2. Pose horse with its feet squarely under the body.
 Do most of the showing with the lead shank.
 Never kick a horse's leg into position.
-3. Do not crowd the exhibitor next to you when lined up side-by-side or in front of you when head-to-tail.
+3. Do not crowd the exhibitor next to you when lined up side-by-side or in front of you when lead- to-tail.
 4. When the judge is observing other horses, let your horse stand if posed reasonably well.
 5. Be natural; over-showing, undue fussing & maneuvering are objectionable.
 Poise, Alertness & Merits 1.
 Keep alert & be aware of the judge at all times.
 Don't be distracted by persons or things outside of the ring.
 2. Show your horse at all times, not yourself.
 3. Respond quickly to requests from the judge & officials.
 4. Be courteous & sportsmanlike at all times.
-5. Quickly recognize & correct faults of your horse.
+Couickly recognize & correct faults of your horse.
 6. Keep showing until the entire class has been placed & excused from the ring.
 (20 points)